-For the 2018 financial year, Swiss Life paid a dividend of CHF 14.00 per registered share and made a distribution to the shareholders of Swiss Life Holding Ltd (hereafter referred to as "Swiss Life Holding") from the capital contribution reserve of CHF 2.50 per registered share.
-Both payments amounted to CHF 547 million in total and were paid in the first half of 2019.
+For the 2019 financial year, Swiss Life paid to the shareholders of Swiss Life Holding Ltd (hereafter referred to as "Swiss Life Holding") a dividend of CHF 15.00 per registered share in the first half of 2020 and a reduction of par value of CHF 5.00 per registered share in the second half of 2020.
+Both payments amounted to CHF 636 million in total.

-Share buyback programme
+Share buyback programmes